AndreyErr/python-uni/README.md

 # python-university
-This repository contains some of my university python practices
+This repository contains some of my university python practices and not only

 University: `RTU MIREA`
 The lectures and practices are made by [Peter Sovietov](https://github.com/true-grue)